 Strengthening our communities

-We are using data, technology, and partnership to help improve the lives of Black and African American people in the US, which also includes our employees and their communities.
+We are using data, technology, and partnerships to help improve the lives of Black and African American people in the US, including our employees and their communities.

 Increasing representation & strengthening inclusion

-We are building on our momentum, adding a $150 million investment to strengthen inclusion and double the number of US Black and African American, and Hispanic and Latinx people managers, senior individual contributors, and senior leaders by 2025.
+We are building on our momentum with an additional $150 million investment to strengthen inclusion and double the number of Black and African American, Hispanic, and Latinx leaders in the US by 2025.

 Engaging our ecosystem